 After I graduated from Hermitage High School, I attended the University of Richmond and researched how to repair damaged DNA in bacteria with visible wavelengths of light.
 I graduated with a Bachelor of Science in chemistry.

-I took graduate courses in histology (the study of cells), embryology (the study how cells form and go on to make organs and other tissues), and many other courses.
-It was during this time when I discovered aspirin and acetaminophen can cause birth defects if taken during pregnancy.
+I took graduate courses in histology (the study of cells), embryology (the study of how cells form and go on to make organs and other tissues), and many other areas.
+It was during this time that I discovered aspirin and acetaminophen can cause birth defects if taken during pregnancy.

 I was recognized for my research with oral surgeon Dr. Robert Campbell on patients who experienced numbness in their lower lip and chin after jaw surgery, wisdom teeth extractions, and broken jaws.
 For this, I was awarded the American Dental Society of Anesthesiology Award.

 Then I attended the University of Tennessee and completed a residency in orthodontics (dental braces).
 In my research, I discovered birth defects resulted from normal dosages of acetaminophen taken during pregnancy.
 While there, I completed one of the lengthiest Master of Science theses written in the history of the university.
 My animal studies followed FDA birth defect protocol, and concluded that caution must be exercised with use of these two drugs during pregnancy.

 In addition to FDA protocol, I used radiographs to look for birth defects and set an example for future birth defect research.
 I also suggested that my method, along with MRI, CT scans, and other diagnostic tools, would in the future replace the standard techniques used by the FDA.